brechtevens/LayerOpt/docs/index.rst

    git clone https://github.com/brechtevens/LayerOpt.git
    cd LayerOpt
-   python3 -m pip install -e .
+   python3 -m pip install .

 More details can be found on the :doc:`Installation <installation>` page.